Junichiro Owaki

 in America whenever something outrageous happens in Japan.
 However, they

 still hold some kinds of expectations to their ‘mother country.’
-Only if we can
+Only if

-make the best use of their experiences and human networks, we will surely be
+make the best use of their experiences and human networks, we will surely

 able to lessen the frictions between our countries.